omarkohl/rationality-freiburg.de/website/content/events/2024-03-01-goals/statistics/index.md

 > Room 10/10
 >
-> We have space for some movement excersices there maybe.
-Like arranging in order of attribute of person for introduction
+> We have space for some movement exercises there maybe.
+Like arranging in order of attribute of person for introduction [Typo corrected]

 > discussions + exercise
 > snacks :-D